Corridors 2 Careers

 Building Work-ready Communities

 One of the most important and necessary components of building a bright future for the neighborhoods of Central Corridor is ensuring that our residents are well prepared for present and future employment opportunities to build successful lifetime careers.
 The District Councils Collaborative of Saint Paul and Minneapolis (DCC) has partnered with Ramsey County to implement the Corridors to Careers Pilot Project.
-This yearlong pilot project aims to initiate development of work-ready communities in Frogtown, Summit-University, Skyline Tower, Cedar Riverside and Glendale Community within Prospect Park
+The aim of the yearlong pilot project was to initiate development of work-ready communities in Frogtown, Summit-University, Skyline Tower, Cedar Riverside and the Glendale Community within Prospect Park.

-The Corridors 2 Careers (C2C) project is focused on work to cultivating better relationships between residents and workforce providers, and employers.
+The Corridors 2 Careers (C2C) project was focused on working to cultivate better relationships between residents, workforce providers, and employers.

-Our Connector Team works directly with residents to share knowledge about available resources to can help them gain and maintain employment.
+Our Connector Team worked directly with residents to share knowledge about available resources to help them gain and maintain employment.

-Connectors will also begin identify barriers that individual communities may experience when seeking employment opportunities that offer family-supporting wages and help locate the best tools and strategies to support residents in achieving their goals.
+Connectors also began to identify barriers that individual communities may experience when seeking employment opportunities that offer family-supporting wages, and helped locate the best tools and strategies to support residents in achieving their goals.

-This pilot project is focused on unemployed and underemployed residents who are not currently using workforce and training related resources.
+This pilot project was focused on unemployed and underemployed residents who are not currently using workforce and training related resources.

-Connector outreach is focused on five primary geographic areas within the Central Corridor, including:
+Connector outreach was focused on five primary geographic areas within the Central Corridor, including: